pablodecm/paper-inferno/paper/paper.md

 \boldsymbol{\theta} ; \hat{\boldsymbol{\theta}},
 I(\hat{\boldsymbol{\theta})}^{-1} )
 $${#eq:normal_approx}
-which has already been already approached by automatic differentiation in probabilistic programming frameworks [@tran2016edward].
+which has already been approached by automatic differentiation in probabilistic programming frameworks [@tran2016edward].
 While a histogram has been used to construct a Poisson count sample likelihood, non-parametric density estimation techniques